btrask/stronglink/client/README.md

 **GET /sln/meta/[algo]/[hash]**
 Returns the current, cummulative meta-data snapshot of a given file in JSON format.

+Note: If you just want a specific meta-file, look it up with `/sln/file/[algo]/[hash]`.
+If you want all of the meta-files for a given file, use a query (not implemented).

 Implementation status: not implemented

 **POST /sln/file**